nus-cs2103-AY2021S2/ip/docs/README.md

 ## Features

 ### GUI Now Available!
-Now comes with a GUI, so you get to see who you are chatting to.
+Now comes with a GUI, so you get to see who you are chatting with.
 Very Stonks!

 ### Add tasks of different types
 You can add 3 types of tasks: